Walk 126: Grafton Underwood & Warkton Circular

 Clark Gable was also stationed there & was a ‘regular’ in the Star pub in Geddington.

 The RAF’s No. 236 Maintenance Unit occupied the airfield after the war, before being declared surplus to requirements in 1959.
 There’s now a memorial just outside the village on the Geddington road that sits at the end of the main runway which can still be clearly seen.
-The public is allowed access into the nearby woods where there are some derelict buildings
+The public is allowed access into the nearby woods where there are some derelict buildings.
+There is currently a heritage / renovation project underway

-Although it wasn’t open when I visited, the church has a memorial window with the inscription “This window is dedicated before God in remembrance of those who gave their lives for freedom during World War II while serving at Grafton Underwood (1942-1945), especially members of the 384th Bomb Group (H) of the United States 8th Air Force”
+Before you begin the walk (incase of muddy boots at the end) I highly recommend visiting the church to see its wonderful memorial window with the inscription “This window is dedicated before God in remembrance of those who gave their lives for freedom during World War II while serving at Grafton Underwood (1942-1945), especially members of the 384th Bomb Group (H) of the United States 8th Air Force”

 Let’s Walk!